phalcon/documentation/docs/db-models.md

 If the system-wide dynamic update is disabled, the SQL `UPDATE` statements are by default created with every column defined in the model (full all-field SQL update).
 You can change specific models to make dynamic updates, in this case, just the fields that had changed are used to create the final SQL statement.

-In some cases this could improve the performance by reducing the traffic between the application and the database server, especially when the target table has blob/text fields:
+In some cases, this could improve the performance by reducing the traffic between the application and the database server, especially when the target table has blob/text fields:

 ```php
 <?php